O-Deka-K/Hard_Boiled_Benedict/README.md

 ### [1.0.2] - 2023-09-29

+- Increased the number of supply points in Round 5 to 3, so that you can always get rifles
-- Fixed Mad Dog dropping 2 of the same rare instead of 1
+- Fixed Mad Dog dropping 2 of the each rare instead of 1
 - Added GitHub URL to manifest
 - Fixed release dates in changelog